Digital Pedagogy

 - Primary Instructor Applicant’s Name, UR Email, School/Department

-- Semester(s)
+- Instructor

-- Course Number(s)
+- Course Number

-- Course Title(s)
+- Course Title

-- Enrollment(s)
+- Enrollment

-- Duration of requested evaluation period
+- Duration of the requested evaluation period (1, 2, or 3 semesters).

 Digital Pedagogy Cohorts

 Led by the Faculty Hub’s technology consultants, the DPC provides opportunities for faculty to improve their skill with digital pedagogy methods, increase their familiarity with digital pedagogy theories, and cultivate community during a semester-based cohort model.
-In addition to individual consultations available to all faculty, DPC cohort members engage in seminar-style discussions around the use of digital pedagogies, and be eligible to request in-class workshop observation and customized feedback from Hub technology consultants.

 -